Home » Humidity and Temperature in Logistics.

 Additionally, humidity can impact the packaging of electronics.
 Moisture can cause damage to packaging materials such as cardboard and foam, which can lead to product damage during transportation.

-Mitigating the Impact of Humidity on Temperature Controlled Logistics
+Mitigating the Impact of Humidity and Temperature in Logistics.

 Given the significant impact that humidity can have on temperature-controlled logistics, it is essential to take steps to mitigate any negative effects.
 Here are a few ways that companies can mitigate the impact of humidity on temperature-controlled logistics: